-The fields of action are based on this and on the 6-component model for sustainability developed by the Federal Association:
+The fields of activity are based on this and on themodel developed by developed by the Federal Association for stable sustainability:

 - Cross-cutting issue: → Implementing Education for Sustainable Development (ESD)